Istanbul at a Glance

 You are not in the mood for a taxi ride?
 You can also take one of the water taxis for a trip across the Bosporus.
 Water taxis were introduced in 2008.
 The fee is calculated per trip, not per passenger.
 With the capacity to hold up to 10 people, water taxis are often cheaper and faster than regular taxis.

-If you prefer public transportation to taxi rides, you can choose from various types of transport:
+If you prefer public transportation to taxi rides, you can choose from various types of transportation:

 - Private buses (halk otobüs) and mini-buses (dolmus) also operate on different routes.
 The mini buses are a little more expensive, but you can negotiate the fare based on your destination.
 You are not tied to bus stops as the driver will let you off wherever you wish.